Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 6. 📁 Configuring Folder Redirection for Documents

-Redirecting the Documents folder to a shared network location allows for centralized access and backup.
+Having successfully redirected the Documents folder to a shared network location, I have now achieved centralized access for users and seamless integration with automated backup systems.

-This setting is applied through GPO under:  <br />
+This setting is applied through GPO under:<br />
   📁 `Folder Redirection > Documents`

 📸 **Configuring Folder Redirection for Documents**